List of Rick and Morty characters

 The members of the Smith household – from left to right: Jerry, Beth, Summer, Morty, and Rick.

 Rick and Morty is an American adult animated multimedia franchise originating with the Adult Swim television series of the same name created by Justin Roiland and Dan Harmon, which premiered in 2013.
 The television series revolves around Rick Sanchez, an eccentric, alcoholic scientist who takes his grandson Morty Smith on dangerous, outlandish adventures throughout the cosmos and alternate universe.
-The franchise also includes the spin-off series Vindicators 2, the anime series, and several comic book series and manga series published by Oni Press.
+The franchise also includes the spin-off series Vindicators 2 and President Curtis, the anime series, and several comic book series and manga series published by Oni Press.
 The following is a list of characters from the Rick and Morty franchise.